SPYDER: Ranges of Interception

 As a short range air defence system, the SPYDER-SR has a short range of interception.
 The maximum altitude of interception is 9 km and the maximum range of interception is 15 km.
 The SPYDER-MR has a greater operation range of 35 km and an altitude engagement of 16 km due to the missiles being equipped with boosters.
 (Note: The official brochure of the SPYDER missile system by Rafael Advanced Defense Systems contradicts the figures for the interception range for both the SPYDER-SR and SPYDER-MR. The brochure mentions that the interception range of the SPYDER-SR is 20 km instead of the 15 km and 50 km instead of 35 km for the SPYDER-MR.)

 Python-5

-The Python-5 is currently the most capable air-to-air missile (AAM) in Israel's inventory and one of the most advanced AAMs in the world.
+The Python-5 is currently the most capable air-to-air missile (AAM) in Israel's inventory.
 It is capable of "lock-on after launch" (LOAL), and has all-aspect/all-direction (including rearward) attack ability.
 The missile features an advanced electro-optical infrared homing (with imaging infrared) seeker which scans the target area for hostile aircraft, then locks-on for terminal chase.